Vyr Archon Wizard BiS Gear, Gems, and Paragon Points

 Paragon Points

 In the Core section, max out Movement Speed to the 25% cap.
 Normally this is done by dumping the first 50 Core Paragon points into Movement Speed, but if your boots have an imperfect roll with Movement Speed as a stat that you cannot replace, adjust the necessary point investment accordingly by simply subtracting your roll from the 25% max.
-After that, dump as much as you comfortably can into Intelligence, but feel free to invest into Vitality if you feel yourself lacking in toughness.
+After that, dump as much as you comfortably can into Intelligence, but feel free to invest into Vitality if you feel yourself lacking in toughness, or you're playing the Double Element variation.
 Adding to Maximum Arcane Power should not be necessary.

-In the Offense section, max out Cooldown Reduction, Crit Chance, Crit Damage and Attack Speed in that order.
+In the Offense section, max out Cooldown Reduction, Crit Damage, Crit Chance and Attack Speed in that order.
 In Defense, prioritize Armor, then Life %, then All Resistance, and finish off with Life Regeneration.
-In Utility, build up Life on Hit and Resource Cost Reduction first, then finish off with Globe Radius and Area Damage.
+In Utility, build up Life on Hit and Resource Cost Reduction first, then finish off with Globe Radius.
+Area Damage does not work in this build.

 Slot | Paragon Points |